dec1costello/dec1costello.github.io/README.md

 ## Work Experience
 **Engineer @ Colorado Rockies (_2022 - Present_)**
-- Support all techincal aspects of Baseball Operations to create a World Series Championship Team
+- Support all techincal aspects of the Colorado Rockies Baseball Operations to create a World Series Championship Team

 **Engineer @ BMW (_2021 - 2022_)**
 - Collaborated across engineering teams in the United States and Germany to design, document, and deliver microservices to empower data driven decisons making for national emissions